 • preventing risky stacking or overcrowded shelves

 A crowded display can be more dangerous than proper storage.
+For shoppers exploring this further, see resin statues category.
 If a statue is wedged too closely between other pieces or placed where it may be bumped, storing it carefully is often the smarter move.

 Best Packing Materials and Support Methods